 It is difficult to mention books based in Venice and not think of Donna Leon.
 An American living in Venice for over two decades, Donna Leon is a lover of Venice.
 Her vivid descriptions of the city prove how much she loves it.
 The main character of her books, Commissario Brunetti, keeps the readers on toes with his tumultuous Venetian life and handsome looks.
 While I have read only a few out of the 25 or so odd novels, Death at La Fenice stands to be my favorite.
 Donna Leon takes her readers to the back alleys of Venice in the home and life of Brunetti.
 The fabled city’s charm with hints of Venetian food and old canals gets more interesting than you can imagine.
 Another book on Italy but this time for crime fiction lovers!
 The books have also been made into a German TV series.

-Well written and poignant, this book is an underrated gem and a great commemoration to the cities of Florence and Venice.
 It is an honest recollection of McCarthy’s intense travels in the two places and includes large explanations about the people and art of both the cities.
 She makes the reader feel the intensity and crowd of a piazza and then effortlessly takes them to the quietness of a small alley.
 The research behind this small book is noteworthy.
 Of course it is an the icing on the cake if you have visited either or both the cities.
 A great book on Italy and could be a favorite for all Italophilies!

 Region: Tuscany and Veneto

 Anyone looking to know more about the Italian culture should get their hands on this handy 6 inch of a book.
 From art, architecture, food, fashion and family to smaller details such as vespas, fiat 500s, aperitivo, gardens, markets, bars and festivals, Italianissimo is a peek into the Italian life that you might not otherwise know.
 What a great effort by the two authors!